dart-lang/build/build_config/README.md

 - **input_extensions**: Required.
 A list of input extensions that will be processed.
 This must match the `inputExtensions` from the `PostProcessBuilder` returned by the `builder_factory`.
+- **build_to**: Optional.
+The location that generated assets should be output to.
+The possibilities are:
+  - `"source"`: Outputs go to the source tree next to their primary inputs.
+  - `"cache"`: Outputs go to a hidden build cache and won't be published.
 - **defaults**: Optional: Default values to apply when a user does not specify the corresponding key in their `builders` section.
 May contain the following
   keys: